 The approach has not been tested on humans with cancer who’ve received immunotherapy, but medical trials could start within the next few years.

-Starving most cancers cells to dying – a decades-vintage idea that has been again and again dismissed – is beginning to turn a corner and make strides in cancer treatment.
-The concept of focus on most cancers metabolism – called cell metabolic therapy – is that tumors might be treated by disrupting their source of strength, hindering most cancers cells from growing and spreading.
+Starving most cancer cells to death – a decades-old idea that has been repeatedly dismissed – is beginning to turn a corner and make strides in cancer treatment.
+The concept of focus on most cancers metabolism – called cell metabolic therapy – is that tumors might be treated by disrupting their source of strength, hindering cancer cells from growing and spreading.

-The TCA cycle is a chain of chemical reactions used by all cardio organisms to release saved power thru the oxidation of acetyl-CoA derived from carbohydrates, fat, and proteins into adenosine triphosphate and carbon dioxide.
+The TCA cycle is a chain of chemical reactions used by all cardio organisms to release stored energy through the oxidation of acetyl-CoA derived from carbohydrates, fat, and proteins into adenosine triphosphate and carbon dioxide.